-Ms. Sweeney is a Vice President at the National Partnership for Women & Families where she leads the organization’s Patient and Family Engagement portfolio.
-In her role, Ms. Sweeney works with a multitude of stakeholders to develop and implement strategies for improving the quality, safety, efficiency and patient- and family-centeredness of the health care delivery system.
+Ms. Sweeney is a senior advisor at the National Partnership for Women & Families.
+Previously, she was vice president where she led the organization’s Patient and Family Engagement portfolio.
+In her role, Ms. Sweeney worked with a multitude of stakeholders to develop and implement strategies for improving the quality, safety, efficiency and patient- and family-centeredness of the healthcare delivery system.
 Ms. Sweeney possesses a deep knowledge of delivery system models and quality improvement strategies.
-She has worked with hospitals, ambulatory practices and health systems around the country to partner effectively with patients and families, including helping them form Patient and Family Advisory Councils and engage patients in health care transformation efforts.
+She has worked with hospitals, ambulatory practices and health systems around the country to partner effectively with patients and families, including helping them form Patient and Family Advisory Councils and engage patients in healthcare transformation efforts.

 Ms. Sweeney received a B.A. from Union College and an M.A. from the George Washington University.
 She is also a trained Crucial Conversations facilitator and credentialed leadership coach.